Skip to content Skip to left sidebar Skip to footer

 Lower Southampton Township is asking for the help of all residents to Adopt a Storm Drain.

-Anyone who may have a street storm drain or a rear-yard storm drain, to please check them periodically to ensure that they remain free of leaves, grass clippings and other debris.
+Anyone who may have a street storm drain or a rear-yard storm drain, please check them periodically to ensure that they remain free of leaves, grass clippings and other debris.

 The Public Works Department routinely maintains storm drains, but grass clippings, leaves and trash can accumulate quickly.